Skip to content

 AreaLawSchematic

 Truncating the data in time and analyzing the inspiral and merger regimes separately allows for independent measurements of the initial and final black hole masses and spins, and thus areas.
 I apply this technique to GW250114, the loudest merger LIGO has observed yet with a signal-to-noise ratio (SNR) of 80.
 Even its inspiral data alone have a higher SNR than any other observed full signal.
 (I am quoted in IFL Science talking about this historic detection!)
-GW250114’s strain and mass/spin posteriors are shown in Figure 5.
+GW250114’s strain and mass/spin posteriors are shown in Figure III.3.

 GW250114MassSpin